-Much of the charm of old homes lies in their ‘wonky’ walls.
-The fact that very few surfaces are perfectly true, level or smooth only adds to the building’s historic fabric and character, providing a record of how it has adjusted to its environment over many years.
+Much of the charm of old homes lies in their ‘wonky’ walls and irregularities.
+In fact what draws many people to renovation projects is that very few surfaces are perfectly true, level or smooth, something that only adds to the building’s historic fabric and character, providing a record of how it has adjusted to its environment over many years.

-But leafing through a typical building survey and encountering the words ‘structural movement’ can be a sobering experience.
-Indeed, anything that hints at structural problems can be a deal-breaker, as panicking buyers scurry for the exit.
+But on approaching a project like this and being presented with a typical building survey containing the words ‘structural movement’ can be a worry, immediately throwing up questions such as ‘what will the underpinning cost?’
+Indeed, anything that hints at structural problems can often prove be a deal-breaker.

-The fact is, all buildings move, and older properties with shallower foundations move more than most as they adjust to seasonal changes in ground conditions or new loadings — particularly in regions with clay subsoils.
-Traditionally, the odd crack developing wasn’t regarded as a big issue, being easily remedied with a spot of patching.
+But the fact is, all buildings move, and older properties with shallower foundations move more than most as they adjust to seasonal changes in ground conditions or new loadings — particularly in regions with clay subsoils.
+Traditionally, the odd crack in the walls developing wasn’t regarded as a big issue and easily remedied with a spot of patching.

-Periodic movement too might cause the odd door or window to stick in its frame, but a little judicious planning could soon put right such minor niggles.
+Whilst periodic movement might also cause the odd door or window to stick in its frame, a little judicious planning could soon put right such minor niggles.
 So, for homebuyers with a cool head, concerns about structural movement can sometimes be turned to an advantage by securing a bargain.

 This is very different from ‘settlement’, where the ground is slowly compressed over time by the loading placed upon it by the building.
 All buildings settle after construction or in response to major new structural change – such as extensions and loft conversions – as the ground adjusts to the new weight imposed upon it.